 Charles A. Ferguson, the world’s renowned linguist actually proposed the language area, it characterized and shared grammatical and phonological features back in 1976.
 The sprachbund (a linguistic area) also includes the Afroasiatic languages of Ethiopia.

 However, it does not include Nilo-Saharan languages.
-It was only in 2000 when Mauro Tosco went on to question the validity of Ferguson’s original proposal.
+It was only in 2000 that Mauro Tosco went on to question the validity of Ferguson’s original proposal.

 English is one of the most spoken languages that are common in this region and also a medium of instruction in secondary schools and institutes.

-Initially, it was Amharic which was the language of primary school institutions but it has been replaced now in a lot of areas where local languages are spoken such as Oromo and Tigrinya.
+Initially, it was Amharic which was the Ethiopia language of primary school institutions.
+But various local languages such as Oromo and Tigrinya have replaced this now in a lot of areas.

-After Derg failed in 1991, that was a military junta used ruled over Ethiopia.
-It was in 1995 that the constitution of Ethiopia granted ethnic groups the right of developing their languages and also encouraged them to establish first-language primary education systems.
+After Derg failed in 1991, that was a military junta used to rule over Ethiopia.
+In 1995, the constitution of Ethiopia granted ethnic groups the right to develop their Ethiopia official languages.
+The constitution also encouraged them to establish first-language primary education systems.
 This emerged as a marked and developed change in the policies of previous governments in Ethiopia.

 Ge’ez – One Writing System for All

 When it comes to writing systems, the principal orthography is the Ge’ez script in Ethiopia.
-It has been employed as an abugida for a lot of other country’s languages.
+It remained as an abugida or pseudo-alphabet for a lot of other countries languages.
 It was also the primary writing system for Afan Oromo for ages until 1991.

 Many other Ethiopian communities have used different writing systems over the years.
 It also included speaking of Ethiopian languages spoken by Muslim populations and another script Sheikh Bakri Sapelo’s script for the Oromo language.

-These days a lot of languages including Cushitic, Omotic, and Nilo Saharan have been written in the Roman and Latin scripts.
+These days a lot of languages including Cushitic, Omotic, and Nilo Saharan are in the written form in the Roman and Latin scripts.

-Arabic which comes from the Afroasiatic language family is also one of the languages that are spoken in Ethiopia.
+Arabic which comes from the Afroasiatic language family is also one of the languages that Ethiopians speak.
 Also, a lot of Muslim Ethiopians can speak Arabic because of their religious background.

-Moreover, English is also one of the widely spoken languages in Ethiopia that is also taught in several schools in Ethiopia.’
+Moreover, English is also one of the most widely common languages in Ethiopia and several schools teach it in Ethiopia.
 There are five languages now which hold the status of official language and these are Amharic, Oromo, Somali, Afar, and Tigrinya.

 1. The Special Status of Amharic

-Amharic is one of the official languages of Ethiopian courts, and the armed forces, trade, and everyday communication are also carried out in the same language.
+Amharic is one of the official languages of Ethiopian courts, and the armed forces, trade.
+And everyday communication also happens in the same language.
 The practice remained till the 12th century.
 Although till 2020 it was the only Ethiopian working language of the federal government.

-However, it is the most common language which is spoken in Ethiopia.
+However, it is the most common language among Ethiopian residents.
 As of 2018 Amharic language had around 31.8 million speakers with more than 25 million speakers of the secondary language.